daKmoR/testing-workflow-for-web-components/README.md

 ================================================================================
 ```

-With that we are back 100% on statments but we still have something missing on branches.
+With that, we are back at 100% on statements but we still have something missing on branches.
 Let's see why?

 ![05-coverage-line-by-line-else](https://github.com/daKmoR/testing-workflow-for-web-components/raw/master/images/05-coverage-line-by-line-else.png)

-This `E` means `else path not taken`. e.g. `update` never get's called without a changed value.
+This `E` means `else path not taken`. e.g. `update` never gets called without a changed value.

 Probably a good thing to test as well.
 Let's test our label